The upcoming inspirational new adult novel by Anna Daugherty.

 How far can grace go?

 Longing to define herself as more than a pastor’s kid, Ava Sanford seizes the opportunity to study abroad in Scotland for a semester.
-After leaving Texas and the pressures of her last name behind, she ends up lost in a foreign world of bars and boys, wondering if she somehow left God behind too.

 The unflinching story of a pastor’s daughter, her search for identity, and the God who won’t give up on her.